R2Northstar/VerifiedMods/README.md

 * add a new entry if your mod hasn't been verified yet;
 * add a new version entry in your mod's entry otherwise.

-In either case, don't forget to add the new archive's checksum to the `verified-mods.json` file.
+In either case, don't forget to add the new archive's checksum and commit hash to the `verified-mods.json` file.

 ### Checksum